jarusll/the-logs/index.md

 Played Valhiem & Dota with FLARE.
 He has made quite some upgrades to the main base.

 ![](/images/Bonemass.jpeg)
-*Bonemass beat the fuck outta us, fortunately we managed to get rid of him*
+*Bonemass beat the fuck outta us, fortunately we managed to get rid of him* - FLARE

 # 2022-09-02